BaoAdrian/GoFish/README.md

 </li>

 <li> 11/24/2018 - Implement structure of Double-Linked List.
 Uses double pointers to populate the LinkedList by parsing a given file and adding each Card structure to the LinkedList. </li>
+<li> 11/24/2018 - Implement shuffling structure of the main deck of cards upon initial start of the game.
+Currently set to 100 swaps to shuffle the deck.
+Will swap the value and suit of the card to avoid restructuring the entire linked list. </li>
 </ul>